gokul2969/TrendCast/README.md

-# HyFea
+# TrendCast
-HyFea: Winning Solution to Social Media Popularity Prediction for Multimedia Grand Challenge 2020
+TrendCast: A Powerful Solution for Social Media Analysis and Popularity Prediction.

 The directory tree should look like this: